The Conversation

 What we teach – including pre-class homework

-Before each online class, participants are asked to draft a story “pitch” – ideally based on your own new/unpublished research – and identify where you’d like to see it published.
+Before each online class, you will be asked to submit a draft story “pitch” – ideally based on your own new/unpublished research, rather than something that’s already published.

 Over two days, our senior editor will help you see if your story’s likely to attract media interest.
-We share practical tips on the elements and structure of a good pitch.
+We share practical tips on the elements and structure of a good pitch with real-world examples.
 If your idea has potential, we’ll show you how to make it even better.

 But we also want to save you from needless rejection.
 If we can see your story has been covered already, we won’t waste your time.
-Instead, we’ll offer strategic advice on what else to try – including by asking what else you’re working on as another potential pitch.
+Instead, we’ll offer strategic advice on what else to try – including asking what else you’re working on as a new pitch.

-Since a well-written article often leads to follow-up media coverage, as a bonus we finish day 2 with brief tips on making the most of any broadcast interview.
+Since a well-written article often leads to follow-up media coverage, we also offer our tips on making the most of any broadcast interview.

 Everyone who joins our class leaves with a clearer understanding of:

-● why timing matters so much when sharing your research with the public
+● why structure and timing are crucial when sharing your research with the public

 Experienced editors you can trust

-The editors who lead our masterclass program have decades of journalism experience, not only with The Conversation but other media outlets including the ABC, Nature, The Sydney Morning Herald, The Age, Sky News and Reuters.
+The editors who lead our masterclass program have decades of journalism experience with media outlets including The Conversation, ABC News, Nature, The Sydney Morning Herald, The Age, Sky News and Reuters.

-Our editors work with academics every day, so they understand the pressures of trying to produce rigorous, accurate research – then somehow finding time for public engagement.
+Our editors work with academics every day, so they understand the pressures of producing rigorous, accurate research whilst finding time for public engagement.

 Our masterclass is taught by a Conversation editor via two, 2-hour interactive Zoom sessions over two days, with online and offline writing assignments.